Filter list

 You know those awesome sales calls that go well—engaged prospect, good fit, etc.—but for whatever reason they decide to pass at the moment?

-Maybe timing isn’t right, or their budget isn’t quite there.
-This can be a perfect time to ask for an open ended referral.
+Maybe timing isn’t right or their budget isn’t quite there.
+This can be a perfect time to ask for an open-ended referral – maybe an intro email to someone they know who could be interested.

 Hey {name}, I know this is a really big ask, so please tell me to kick rocks if you're not comfortable with it.
 Won't hurt my feelings.